Nobbas/http-errors/README.md

 # http-errors
-Common errors to use / handles with express
+Common errors to use.
+Handled with express.

 # Inspiration
 This Error handling library is inpired by error handling section of apigee document: